 Sacroiliac joint pain can keep you from robust mobility, which can have serious negative effects on your daily life.
 Finding relief is essential, and there are many treatment options available.
-If you’re ready to restore healthy joint function and find lasting pain relief, schedule a consultation with Dr. R. Blake Kline at Atlantic Coast Pain Specialists today.
+If you’re ready to restore healthy joint function and find lasting pain relief, schedule a consultation with Dr. R. Blake Kline at Atlantic Coast Spine & Pain Center today.
 Online scheduling, or scheduling by phone, is available to help you find a convenient time to visit the Conway, South Carolina office.

 Your sacroiliac joint is at the base of your spine, just above your tailbone.
 It connects the bone at the bottom of your spine to your pelvis.
 It doesn’t move much, but it acts as a shock absorber and transfers all of the force of your upper body to your pelvis and legs.